Density Theorems for Exceptional Eigenvalues for Congruence Subgroups: Decomposition of Spaces of Modular Forms

 where $\iota_{d,q_1,q} : \AA_{\kappa}\left(q_1,\chi\right) \to \AA_{\kappa}(q,\chi)$ is the map $\iota_{d,q_1,q} f(z) = f(dz)$.
 The map $\iota_{d,q_1,q}$ commutes with the weight $k$ Laplacian $\Delta_{\kappa}$ and the Hecke operators $T_n$ whenever $n \geq 1$ and $(n,q) = 1$.
 It follows that if $g = \iota_{d,q_1,q} f$ for some $f \in \BB_{\kappa}^{\ast}\left(q_1,\chi\right)$, then $t_g = t_f$ and $\lambda_g(n) = \lambda_f(n)$ whenever $n \geq 1$ and $(n,q) = 1$.
 Note, however, that $\rho_g(1) = 0$ unless $d = 1$, in which case $\rho_g(1) = \rho_f(1)$.

 Unfortunately, the inner Atkin--Lehner decomposition

 is not an orthogonal decomposition.
 Nonetheless, one may make use of this decomposition in determining an orthonormal basis of $\AA_{\kappa}(q,\chi)$.
 For squarefree $q$ and principal nebentypus, this is a result of Iwaniec, Luo, and Sarnak \cite[Lemma 2.4]{ILS}, while Blomer and Mili\'{c}evi\'{c} have generalised this to nonsquarefree $q$ \cite[Lemma 9]{BlMil}.
-Here we generalise this further to nonprincipal nebentypus; this has also independently been derived by Ian Petrow (personal communication).
+Here we generalise this further to nonprincipal nebentypus; this has also independently been derived by Schulze-Pillot and Yenirce \cite{S-PY} via a different method.

-\begin{lemma}[{cf.\ \cite[Lemma 2.4]{ILS}, \cite[Lemma 9]{BlMil}}] Suppose that $\chi$ has conductor $q_{\chi} \mid q$, and suppose that $q_1 q_2 = q$ with $q_1 \equiv 0 \pmod{q_{\chi}}$.
+\begin{lemma}[{Cf.~\cite[Lemma 2.4]{ILS}, \cite[Lemma 9]{BlMil}}] Suppose that $\chi$ has conductor $q_{\chi} \mid q$, and suppose that $q_1 q_2 = q$ with $q_1 \equiv 0 \pmod{q_{\chi}}$.
 For $f \in \BB_{\kappa}^{\ast}(q_1,\chi)$ and $\ell_1, \ell_2 \mid q_2$, we have that

 where $A_f(n)$ is the multiplicative function defined on prime powers by

 where $\chi_{0(q_1)}$ denotes the principal character modulo $q_1$ and $\chi_{(q_1)} \defeq \chi \chi_{0(q_1)}$ denotes the Dirichlet character modulo $q_1$ induced from $\chi$. \end{lemma}